 Grace: Denver Latin course instructor

-...to activities outside the classroom, and I pursue productivity and efficiency in every session to ensure that students are able to achieve their academic goals without compromising other priorities.
+...students are committed to activities outside the classroom, and I pursue productivity and efficiency in every session to ensure that students are able to achieve their academic goals without compromising other priorities.
 I also understand that no two students are exactly alike; I am very flexible in my approach to the learning process and I really enjoy working with diverse personalities and learning styles.
-I am a very positive and open person, and I hope to become a...
+I am a very positive and open person, and I hope...

 Education & Certification